 1012 Lafayette St. // (804) 358-2011

-If you ask a Richmonder what their favorite restaurant is, we’d be willing to bet that Stella’s is in their top five.
+If you ask a Richmonder what their favorite restaurants in Richmond is, we’d be willing to bet that Stella’s is in their top five.

-Offering modern Greek dishes, Stella’s has reached the number one spot for best Greek restaurant in Richmond.
+Offering modern Greek dishes, Stella’s has reached the number one spot for one of the best Greek restaurants in Richmond.
 Chef Stella is a native of Greece and has embedded the heavenly Mediterranean flair into every bite.

 The ambiance is modern and minimalistic, which only adds to the big and bold flavors of every dish.
 It’s essential to get the Saganaki, which is a flaming cheese appetizer.

-As with every one of the Richmond restaurants on this list, make a reservation if you don’t want to wait hours to eat.
+As with every one of the restaurants in Richmond on this list, make a reservation if you don’t want to wait hours to eat.

 There is a large communal table if you are willing to eat with friends you haven’t met yet!